Serifos

 Nightlife in Serifos

-All day café-bar-restaurant Stou Stratou in Chora is one of our favorites!
-Most bars and tavernes play lounge or traditional Greek music.
-Although nightlife in Serifos is mostly about getting together with your close ones over drinks and mezzes, there are a few clubs around the island if you feel like dancing.
+Although nightlife in Serifos is mostly about getting together with your close ones over drinks and mezzes, there are a few cocktail bars around the island if you feel like dancing until the early morning hours such as Gaidaros and Vatraxos.

 Food in Serifos